hugolu/learn-scala/myNote/monads-are-elephants-part-3.md

 "unit" shouldn't be taken as the literal name of a function or method unless you want it to be.
 Scala doesn't specify or use it but it's an important part of monads.
 Any function that satisfies this signature and behaves according to the monad laws will do.
 Normally it's handy to create a monad M as a case class or with a companion object with an appropriate apply(x:A):M[A] method so that the expression M(x) behaves as unit(x).

-## The Functor/Monad Connection Law: The Zeroth Law
+## Functor/Monad 連結定律：第零定律 (The Functor/Monad Connection Law: The Zeroth Law)

 In the very first installment of this series I introduced a relationship